The Law for Community Workers program is in recess for the first half of 2020. We apologise for any inconvenience.

 The program comprises a series of free webinars about the law, the legal system, and legal procedures.
 It is legal information for non-lawyers.
 It aims to help community workers to:

 The webinars focus on key areas of law that are relevant for community workers and their clients.
 Our current schedule is below.
-We schedule the program in six month blocks and we change some of the topics in each block.
-We repeat the most popular topics.
+We schedule the program in six month blocks.
+We repeat some topics and change other topics in each block.

 When are the sessions held?